 - Maturity and fecundity: There are few studies on the maturity of Widow Rockfish and even less recent information.
 There have been no studies that reported results of a histological analysis.
 Further research on the maturity and fecundity of Widow Rockfish, the potential differences between areas, the possibility of changes over time would greatly improve the assessment of these species. - Age data and error: There is a considerable amount of error in the age data and potential for bias.
-Investigating the ageing error and bias would help to understand the influences that the age data have on this assessment. - Basin-wide understanding of stock structure, biology, connectivity, and distribution: This is a stock assessment for Widow Rockfish off of the west coast of the U.S. and does not consider data from British Columbia or Alaska.
+Investigating the ageing error and bias would help to understand the influences that the age data have on this assessment.
+Disagreement between surface reads of age versus break-and-burn reads is worth more investigation. - Basin-wide understanding of stock structure, biology, connectivity, and distribution: This is a stock assessment for Widow Rockfish off of the west coast of the U.S. and does not consider data from British Columbia or Alaska.
 Further investigating and comparing the data and predictions from British Columbia and Alaska to determine if there are similarities with the U.S. West Coast observations would help to define the connectivity between Widow Rockfish north and south of the U.S.-Canada border.